 Have you taken a look at your pricing structure?
 That could be the main culprit.
-While you definitely shouldn’t be undervaluing yourself, there’s a chance you could be pricing yourself out of the market.
+Though you definitely shouldn’t be undervaluing yourself, you could be pricing yourself out of the market.

-In this post, we’ll talk about how to figure out if you’re charging too much for your social media services, and how to build a more client-friendly price structure.
+In this post, we’ll talk about how to figure out whether you’re charge too much for your social media services and how to build a more client-friendly price structure.

 Well, depending on your target market, what’s reasonable to you might be out of budget for them.
 So how can you decide on a more accessible fee for your services?

-First, let’s take a look at the markets you’re serving.
+First, let’s take a look at the markets you serve.

 Next, let’s dive into the next layer of your pricing strategy: covering your expenses.

 It’s no secret that when you’re running a business you have expenses that need to be covered.
-Things like office supplies, a cell phone plan, and internet are givens.
+Things like office supplies, a cell phone plan, and Internet servicd are givens.
 But for a social media professional, there are other things that come into play: